gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 This will work if [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled on your Kubernetes cluster allowing each `PVC` to request a new [Volume](https://kubernetes.io/docs/concepts/storage/volumes/), the volume too will be tied to the lifetime of the Pod.

-After [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled the `config.toml` can be modified as follows to create an ephemeral `PVC`:
+After [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) is enabled, the `config.toml` can be modified as follows to create an ephemeral `PVC`:

 ```toml